spollard/josh-works.github.io/_pages/dutchie.md

 👋 Hi there, Dutchie.

-You've got a bunch of open engineering roles, and I _think_ I could be a really good fit for one of them.
+You've got a bunch of [open roles](https://dutchie.com/careers).
+Seventeen, as of October 13th.
+Most are in Engineering, but you've got a few Sales and Success roles.
+I _think_ I could be a good fit for one of the engineering roles, _or_ a role that doesn't quite exist.

 I'm reaching out because I had a lovely call recently with Chris Hough, a very experienced software developer at Dutchie who works remotely from Boulder.
 He and I spoke mostly about his experience helping early-career software developers grow in their skills.
 This is a topic very near-and-dear to my heart.
 I run https://intermediateruby.com/, and am continying to add resources to help early-career software developers more quickly become solid "mid-level" developers[^intermediate-ruby-resources].